scerioli/Global-Preferences-Survey/Article/Article.md

 ---

-**JEL:**  D01 - Microeconomic Behavior: Underlying Principles, D03 - Behavioral Microeconomics: Underlying Principles, F00 - General
+**JEL:**  D010 - Microeconomic Behavior: Underlying Principles, D630 - Equity, Justice, Inequality, and Other Normative Criteria and Measurement, D810 - Criteria for Decision-Making under Risk and Uncertainty, D910 - Micro-Based Behavioral Economics: Role and Effects of Psychological, Emotional, Social, and Cognitive Factors on Decision Making, F000 International Economics: General

 **Keywords:** replication study, gender differences, economic preferences

-*Andrey: was the H is testing hypotheses suggested by the data?
-The correlation was likely found in previous study on economical preferences and the H was build post hoc.
-But we need to check if methodologic suggestion existed before in the field.
-"Publication bias"*

 # 1. Introduction

 Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and the differences concerning the economic behaviors, such as happiness [@SPSU], competition [@CG; @GLL], or work preferences [@BG], are being studied in many sectors of the economy and economy-related fields.

 One of the problems common for many experiments in social sciences is the lack of large and heterogeneous datasets that can be used to check for such differences reducing some of the bias induced, for example, by having students or specific sets of people interviewed for the study.